Wonderful Wanderings

 Ouseburn Farm

-For locals, there's even more to do as the farm has a workshop where it upcycles unwanted furniture.
+For locals, there's even more to do.
+The farm has a workshop that upcycles unwanted furniture.
 It organizes training sessions for vulnerable adults as well as activities for families and schools.

 Ouseburn Rd, Newcastle